schlueternetz/christian/recipes/fajita-pasta/index.markdown

 - Sprinkle the crushed chips and the pepper jack over the top.
 Transfer to the broiler and cook until the cheese is bubbly and starting to brown in spots, 2 to 3 minutes.

 ## Notes
-- If you are planning to serve a portion of the food later, skip the last step.
-Heat up the pasta first and then broil with freshly sprinkled toppings to keep it crispy.
+- If you are planning to serve a portion of the food later, skip the last step for now.
+When serving, heat up the pasta first and then broil with freshly sprinkled chips and cheese to keep it crispy.

 - You can use a little less pasta and serve the extra-saucy dish with a fresh baguette for dipping.